gui11aume/mmp/README.md

 II.
 Compilation and installation
 ---------------------------------

-To install `mmp`, clone this git repository:
+To install `mmp`, open a terminal and clone this git repository:

  > git clone https://github.com/gui11aume/mmp

-The files should be downloaded in a folder named 'mmp'.
-Use make to
+The files should be downloaded in a folder named `mmp`.
+Use `make` to
 compile:

  > make

 A binary file `mmp` will be created.
+We made sure that `mmp` does not depend on external libraries.
+It is written in C and all the code you need is in the repository, so this should work on every variant of Linux.

 III.
 Running `mmp`